Manuscript accepted on : 07-Dec-2018

 Mancuso L, Manis C, Murgia A, Isola M, Salis A, Piras F, Caboni P, Cao G. Effect of Zno Nanoparticles on Human Bone Marrow Mesenchymal Stem Cells: Viability, Morphology, Particles Uptake, Cell Cycle and Metabolites.
 Biosci Biotech Res Asia 2018;15(4).
 Available from: http://www.biotech-asia.org/?p=32144

-Nowadays, the nanotechnology factory is providing a strong impact to the worldwide industrial evolution.2 Nanomaterials, shaped with a size spans range from 1 to 100 nm of nanoparticles (NPs),3 are used in manufacturing tires, stain-resistant clothes, cosmetics, electronics and mostly as diagnostic, imaging, and drug delivery tools in medicine.4 However, the evaluation of the safety use of these materials has to be deeply considered, due to their specific interaction properties with proteins, DNA, lipids, membranes, organelles, cells, tissues, and biological fluids.
+Nowadays, the nanotechnology factory is providing a strong impact to the worldwide with industrial evolution.2 Nanomaterials, shaped with a size spans range from 1 to 100 nm of nanoparticles (NPs),3 are used in manufacturing tires, stain-resistant clothes, cosmetics, electronics and mostly as diagnostic, imaging, and drug delivery tools in medicine.4 However, the evaluation of the safety use of these materials has to be deeply considered, due to their specific interaction properties with proteins, DNA, lipids, membranes, organelles, cells, tissues, and biological fluids.
 Thanks to the great success of NPs, their exposure is daily raising, thus aggravating health concerns NPs can be inhaled, absorbed through the skin or injected, and their metabolism inside the body has not yet been clarified.
 Recently, several work reported the NPs tendency to show toxic effects on various cells and organs.5,6

-Zinc oxide (ZnO) is a metal oxides used in nanomaterial formulations thanks to its photocatalytic and photo-oxidizing ability against chemical and biological species.7 ZnO represents one of the most suitable material for nanoscale optoelectronics and piezoelectric nanogenerators thanks to the ability to generate a wide range of nanostructures.8 In April 2017, ZnO, together with four zinc compounds, has been recognized as safe by Food and Drug Administration (21CFR182.8991) and is still used for the treatment of zinc deficiency and as an antibacterial.9 On the other hand, ZnO nanoparticles have been recently associated with the T cells toxicity of a human neuroblastoma, while no cytotoxic effect on normal cells was found.10,11 Furthermore, in vitro studies have demonstrated that ZnO-NPs show greater adverse effects when compared to normal-scale particles.12 However, only a few studies have reported the effect of ZnO-NPs on human cells while their results seem to be conflicting.
+Zinc oxide (ZnO) is a metal oxide used in nanomaterial formulations thanks to its photocatalytic and photo-oxidizing ability against chemical and biological species.7 ZnO represents one of the most suitable material for nanoscale optoelectronics and piezoelectric nanogenerators thanks to the ability to generate a wide range of nanostructures.8 In April 2017, ZnO, together with four zinc compounds, has been recognized as safe by Food and Drug Administration (21CFR182.8991) and is still used for the treatment of zinc deficiency and as an antibacterial.9 On the other hand, ZnO nanoparticles have been recently associated with the T cells toxicity of a human neuroblastoma, while no cytotoxic effect on normal cells was found.10,11 Furthermore, in vitro studies have demonstrated that ZnO-NPs show greater adverse effects when compared to normal-scale particles.12 However, only a few studies have reported the effect of ZnO-NPs on human cells while their results seem to be conflicting.
 For example DeLouise13 and Meyer et al.14 reported that ZnO-NPs were nontoxic for cultured human dermal fibroblasts and toxic, respectively.

 It is then apparent that biocompatible dispersion protocols and better understandings for the mechanism of specific cytotoxicity need to be resolved on the way to translate ZnO nanoparticles into medical use.
 Up to now, the experimental approaches proposed are quite diverse, thus making the corresponding comparison very difficult.
 Consequently, reliable toxicity test systems are strongly required.15